rahulsarchive/FOS_UAV/README.md

 ![open uav](Images/V4.0/v4.jpeg)

 The wing flies well, it needs a 5000mah battery and a Gopro camera in front to balance out the CG but once its balanced, it flies like on rails, good glide slope and stall characteristics.
-The KFm6 seems to work well with this airframe.
+The KFm6 seems to work well with this air frame.

 ![open uav](Images/V4.0/v41.jpeg)